rapid7/recog/CONTRIBUTING.md

 The users and maintainers of Recog would greatly appreciate any contributions you can make to the project.
-These contributions typically come in the form of filed bugs/issues or pull-requests (PRs) and the process for each is outlined below.
+These contributions typically come in the form of filed bugs/issues or pull requests (PRs).
+These contributions routinely result in new versions of the [recog gem](https://rubygems.org/gems/recog) to be released.
+The process for each is outlined below.

 ## Contributing Issues / Bug Reports